edge-ml/docs/Other/Getting-Started.md

 # Ubicomp Lecture Tutorial

 ### Introduction
-This tutorial is intended for students participating in the Ubicomp lecture at the Karlsruhe Institute of Technology (KIT).
+This tutorial is intended people that are interested in using edge-ml for the first time.

 In this tutorial we will show you:
 - [How to install the Arduino IDE?](#Install-Arduino-IDE)